CHEMICAL BONDING Part 5 Metallic Bonding,

 other and the bonding is maintained as the mobile electrons keep in

 - Shows an alloy mixture.
-It is NOT a
+Alloys

-compound but a physical mixing of a metal plus at least one other
+are NOT compounds but a physical mixing of a metal plus at least one other

-non-metal e.g. C or a compound of carbon or manganese, and it can be
+non–metal e.g. carbon, and it can be

 a stronger metal.
 The presence of the other atoms (smaller or